Kurosue/LOSS-OS/README.md

 > 29/05/2025 21:30:00 GMT+7 (_This is actually extended from_ 26/05/2025 21:30:00 GMT+7)

-Well well well.. who now can fully have functional OS?
+Well well well.. now who have functional OS?
 But, we need MORE!
 Now, implement multitasking so that it can handle more than 1 process ^_^

 1. Setting Up Process Structures